CD3/config-makover/README.md

-Mako-powered Configuration Files
+Template Configuration Files
 ================================

-Configure your application with the power of Mako templates.
+Configure your application with the power of templates.

 Features
 --------

-config-makover is a module that allows you to write configuration files containing Mako template expressions.
+`config-makover` is a module that allows you to write configuration files containing Tempita template expressions.
 These can be used to do simple variable substitution (have one parameter in your configuration file be automatically set to the value of another parameter) or more complicated computations (have the value of a parameter be automatically calculated from another parameter).
 It has the following features.